 If you recall in my first post, I did say that addiction was something that existed because of a purpose.
 My emphasis was how addiction fulfills a need.
 I will deal with today’s topic against that backdrop.

 When I find someone, or hear that an individual is addicted to a substance, work, or any activity, my concern is usually thoughts about what could actually be missing in their lives which they are trying to use the behaviour to get.
-Since addiction, as I know it, isn’t just about the use of substances alone, but more so about some pains the addict may be using the substance to numb, I am quick to ask what the actual pain could possibly be?
-I get concerned as to why the pain exists?
+Addiction, as I know it, isn’t just about the use of substances alone, but more so about some pains the addict may be using the substance to numb.
+I am quick to ask what the actual pain could possibly be?
+I get concerned as to what pain exists in the first place?
 This should be our first focus.

 Before one can get addicted to something, it’s important we know that the behaviour is somehow filling up a void.
 Since it was helpful at numbing the underlying pain, it becomes too useful to the addict as a result.
 The emptiness the addicts may be experiencing is usually what the substance tries to help them fill.
 Unfortunately, it can’t, because we cannot use external factors to help what’s void inside.
 We have to know the power that’s within us to help our situation.
 This is usually my focus as a counsellor.